ismaan1998/Instant-chat/README.md

  - Working with CurvedAnimation, ColorTween
  - Working with different keyboards while inputting text inside textfields
  - Working with ModalProgressHUD
- - listening to data changes using snapshots from firebase
+ - Listening to data changes using snapshots from firebase
+ - Working with StreamBuilders
+ - Working with Expanded Widget